Updated: July 17, 2023

 Interested in learning the Pretzel Kids Method to help your kids practice yoga?

-About Jeanell: Jeanell lives with her husband and three sons in New York City.
+Jeanell Bork lives with her husband and three sons in New York City.
 Once upon a time, she was a dancer and a children’s ballet instructor, but these days she can be found homeschooling her boys while exploring all that The Big Apple has to offer.
 She loves learning about and practicing a life of health and wellness, and is thrilled to be able to contribute to the Pretzel Kids blog!